An algebra over the operad of posets and structural binomial identities: Abstract

 \section{Abstract}

-We study the generating functions of strict and non-strict order polynomials of series-parallel posets.
-These generating functions are closely related to Ehrhart series and $h^*$-polynomials of the associated order polytopes.
-We argue that working with power series instead of polynomials highlights the structure of an underlying operad of posets.
-The action of this operad gives rise to an algorithm that finds for a given power series $f(x)$, if possible, a poset $X$ such that $f(x)$ is the generating function of the order polynomial of $X$.
-Furthermore, we derive a new proof of Stanley's reciprocity theorem and we show that $h^*_{|X|}=0$ for series-parallel posets.
-As an application we find new identities for binomial coefficients and describe properties of the negative hypergeometric distribution.
+We study generating functions of strict and non-strict order polynomials of series-parallel posets, called order series.
+These order series are closely related to Ehrhart series and $h^*$-polynomials of the associated order polytopes.
+We explain how they can be understood as algebras over a certain operad of posets.
+Our main results are based on the fact that the order series of chains form a basis in the space of order series.
+This allows to reduce the search space of an algorithm that finds for a given power series $f(x)$, if possible, a poset $P$ such that $f(x)$ is the generating function of the order polynomial of $P$.
+In terms of Ehrhart theory of order polytopes, the coordinates with respect to this basis describe the number of (internal) simplices in the canonical triangulation of the order polytope of $P$.
+Furthermore, we derive a new proof of the reciprocity theorem of Stanley.
+As an application, we find new identities for binomial coefficients and for finite partitions that allow for empty sets, and we describe properties of the negative hypergeometric distribution.